 del Vaga, with a predella by Raffaellino del Garbo which was later

-After WWII the complex became first a museum and then the
+Boscoli was demolished and the retrochoir damaged.
+After the war the complex became first a museum and then the

 Department of History of the Arts of the University of Pisa.
 Restoration work between January 1945 and May 1946 resulted in the

 current National Museum of San Matteo, the former museum site in San

 Francesco having become unusable due to humidity and war damage.
 The

 church is now used by an orthodox congregation.

 Baroque faux marble and gilt plaster.
 Two side altars, each